danilocurvelo/imd0030-20242/lessons/sorting-algorithms.md

 <details markdown="block">
 <summary>When does the best case runtime occur for binary search?</summary>

-In the best case, the `target` is the exact middle item in the `sorted` array, which can be found in constant time.
+In the best case, the `target` is the exact middle element in the `sorted` array, which can be found in constant time.
 </details>

 The worst case order of growth for the runtime for `binarySearch` is **logarithmic** with respect to _N_, the `sorted.length`.
-In each recursive call of the loop, half the remaining items under consideration can be ignored.
+In each recursive call of the loop, half the remaining elements under consideration can be ignored.
 In other words, the number of recursive calls is given by the answer to the question:

 > How many times do we need to divide _N_ by 2 until only 1 element remains?